You can make catch-up concessional contributions into your super using your unused concessional contributions cap amounts from previous years if:

 - you haven't used all your concessional contributions cap amounts that have accrued from 1 July 2018 onwards.
 You can carry forward up to five years of unused concessional contributions caps for use in a later financial year, but the rolled forward amounts expire after five years.

 Let’s say your total super balance is $200,000 on 30 June 2025, and you haven’t made any concessional contributions in the past five financial years (from 2020/21 to 2024/25).
-This means you can carry forward the unused caps from each of those years and use them in 2025/26, as long as you're still eligible (i.e. your balance remains under $500,000 and you're under age 67 or meet the work test if over).
+This means you can carry forward the unused caps from each of those years and use them in 2025/26, as long as you're still eligible (i.e. your total super balance remains under $500,000, and if you are aged 67–74 and making personal deductible contributions, you meet the work test to claim a deduction).

 The concessional contribution caps for those years were: